About the Cathedral

 Are services held at the Cathedral?
 When are services?

-Monday through Saturday services are held at 8 am, 12:15 pm, and 5 pm.
+Monday through Friday services are held at 8 am, 12:15 pm, and 5 pm.
+On Saturday, the only service is at 12:15 pm.
 Sunday services are held at 8 am, 9 am, and 11 am, with Choral Evensong at 4 pm.
 More information, including a sermons archive, is available on our website.

 When is the Blessing of the Animals?
 Blessing of the Bikes?